Campervan Overnight Parking in Japan: What’s Legal and Where to Stay

 Be respectful to truck drivers and other travelers

-For many people doing a Japan road trip, Michi no Eki become convenient, safe overnight stops between destinations.
+For many people doing a Japan road trip, Michi no Eki become convenient, budget friendly, safe overnight stops between destinations.

 4. Convenience Store Campervan Parking (Lawson Pilot Program)